alexzerabr/Alexzera/README.md

 ---

-## 📫 Como me encontrar?
+## 📫 How to reach me?
 🔗 [LinkedIn](https://www.linkedin.com/in/alexsanderdsilva/)
 📧 **Email:** contato@alexzera.com.br

-💡 Sempre aberto a colaborações e novas oportunidades.
-Vamos conectar! 🚀
+💡 Always open to collaborations and new opportunities.
+Let's connect! 🚀

 ---

-🔹 *"O segredo do sucesso é a constância no propósito."* – Benjamin Disraeli
+🔹 *"The secret of success is constancy of purpose."* – Benjamin Disraeli